simonw/datasette-pyinstrument/README.md

 Once installed, adding `?_pyinstrument=1` to any URL within Datasette will replace the output of that page with the pyinstrument profiler results for it.

+## Demo

+You can see the output of this plugin at https://latest-with-plugins.datasette.io/fixtures/sortable?_pyinstrument=1

 ## Development

 To set up this plugin locally, first checkout the code.
 Then create a new virtual environment: